maxio-com/ab-python-sdk/doc/controllers/reason-codes.md

 # Reason Codes Intro

-ReasonCodes are a way to gain a high level view of why your customers are cancelling the subcription to your product or service.
+ReasonCodes are a way to gain a high level view of why your customers are cancelling the subscription to your product or service.

 Add a set of churn reason codes to be displayed in-app and/or the Maxio Billing Portal.
 As your subscribers decide to cancel their subscription, learn why they decided to cancel.